govuk-forms/forms/research/2026-06-24-multiple-branches-usability-testing-findings-june-2026.md

 They were the only person who seemed very nervous about making mistakes.

 They were keen to be able to edit the routes for just one question at a time.

-Their main limitation is scrolling the page while also using the keyboard to interact with the page.
+Their main limitation was scrolling the page while also using the keyboard to interact with the page.

 ### Impact for people with neurodivergent condtions